dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 Existing behaviour, surveyed at the commits recorded above (Jade read at commit `15ce915a20898dda4ca0e3d7ba55ca556f5271f2` of <https://github.com/Blockstream/Jade>):

-- **Bitcoin Core** grinds low `R` using a bare 32-byte little-endian counter as the RFC 6979 extra input, with no extra input at all on the first attempt.
-Same goal, different bytes: aligning with this document would change the signatures Core produces, but not their validity, size, or anything a verifier sees.
+- **Bitcoin Core** is compliant as written: the grinding scheme above is Core's own, adopted deliberately.
+- **Blockstream Jade**'s anti-exfil is the secp256k1-zkp module this document adopts, so it matches the extension as written.
+When driven without anti-exfil, its fallback ECDSA path grinds via libwally (`EC_FLAG_ECDSA | EC_FLAG_GRIND_R`, `main/wallet.c:1185`;
+  likewise `main/process/sign_psbt.c:1095`), so it happens to match the first part as well.
+- **The BitBox02's anti-exfil** likewise matches as written — it is one of the two deployments the constants were taken from.
+Like Jade, what it lacks is the PSBT transport; both devices currently run the protocol over their own wire formats.
-- **Electrum, Sparrow, NBitcoin** and other grinding wallets are in the same position.
+- **Electrum, Sparrow, NBitcoin** and other software wallets also grind low `R`; each is byte-for-byte compliant exactly if its counter scheme matches Core's.
-- **Blockstream Jade** grinds: its plain ECDSA path passes `EC_FLAG_ECDSA | EC_FLAG_GRIND_R` to libwally (`main/wallet.c:1185`; likewise
-  `main/process/sign_psbt.c:1095`), and libwally's grinder (`src/sign.c`) uses the same bare-counter scheme as Core.
-Jade's plain signatures therefore match Core's rule, not this document's derivation — while its anti-exfil signatures match this document as written.
 - **Hardware signers that do not grind** produce a signature one byte larger than this document requires about half the time.
-Adopting costs roughly one extra scalar multiplication per signature and brings their output into line with the software wallets driving them.
+Adopting costs roughly one extra signing attempt per signature and brings their output into line with the software wallets driving them.
-- **Wallets that take `k` directly from the system RNG** are not compliant and SHOULD move to Profile H, a strictly smaller trust assumption.
+- **Wallets that take `k` from the system RNG**, or mix local randomness into RFC 6979, are not compliant and SHOULD adopt this derivation, which removes the RNG from the nonce path entirely.
-- **Jade's and the BitBox02's anti-exfil** already uses the constants specified here — they are where the constants come from.
-What both lack is the PSBT transport; each currently drives the protocol over its own wire format.

-Users who verify a device by reproducing its signatures on a second machine rely on Profile D. A signer that moves its default to Profile H SHOULD keep Profile D available and SHOULD say plainly in its release notes that signatures stop being reproducible by default, so the change is not mistaken for tampering.
+Because standard-mode signatures are deterministic, a user can verify any compliant signer by replaying the same key and message on independent software and comparing bytes.
+That check is the point of pinning the derivation down; anti-exfil signatures, which intentionally differ, are verified through the protocol instead.

 ## Reference Implementation

 Not yet written.
 Required before this proposal can move to Complete:

-- A reference implementation of `nonce()` and of both sides of the anti-exfil extension.
+- A reference implementation of `nonce()`, the grinding loop, and both sides of the anti-exfil extension.
-- Test vectors covering, at minimum: `nonce()` with `aux` absent and present, agreement with `secp256k1_nonce_function_rfc6979`, a candidate that fails the range check and forces the retry loop, a full anti-exfil transcript with its verification, a transcript whose opening does not match, and a grinding sequence.
+- Test vectors covering, at minimum: `nonce()` with `aux` absent and present, agreement with `secp256k1_nonce_function_rfc6979`, a candidate that fails the range check and forces the retry loop, a grinding sequence that needs several attempts, a full anti-exfil transcript with its verification, and a transcript whose opening does not match.
 - A PSBT round-trip fixture once field type numbers are assigned.

 Test vectors are to be published under CC0-1.0.